shriabhishekk/Calculator-App-ReactJs/README.md

-Tap on the link to open the calculaor app https://reactjs-calculator-app-web.netlify.app
+Tap on the link to open the calculator app https://reactjs-calculator-app-web.netlify.app

 # Getting Started with Create React App